-Department of Shared Services Category Performance Measures Description Goal Statement \$ Savings-Paid/Encmbrd Price This measure captures savings and cost avoidance by comparing actual price paid vs. the encumbered amount on the requisition or the price paid on the previous order.
+Department of Shared Services Category Performance Measures Description Goal Statement Performance Measures \$ Savings-Paid/Encmbrd Price This measure captures savings and cost avoidance by comparing actual price paid vs. the encumbered amount on the requisition or the price paid on the previous order.
 This measure is based on data collected on or about the 19th of every month.
-Engage in an aggressive sourcing of competitive vendors to maximize savings
+Engage in an aggressive sourcing of competitive vendors to maximize savings items and comparing purchase order final pricing to encumbered amounts.

-Department of Shared Services Performance Measures 20 14 Actual 201 5 Actual 201 l6 Target 2016 Jun e YTD Actual 201 7 Target \$ Savings-Paid/Encmbrd Price \$ 1,087,521 \$ 507,562 \$ 500,000 \$ 288,325 \$ 500,000
+Department of Shared Services Performance Measures 201 14 Actual 201 15 Actual 201 l6 Target 2016 Jur ne YTD Actual 201 7 Target \$ Savings-Paid/Encmbrd Price \$ 1,087,521 \$ 507,562 \$ 500,000 \$ 288,325 \$ 500,000